 What does it look and sound like?
 The long downwardly curved bill resembles that of some honeyeaters, but the bright yellow underparts prevents any confusion.
 The yellow colouration extends to the throat and upper breast of the female but it is replaced in the male by glossy blue-black feathers.
-High-pitched notes are given in flight and display.
+The Olive-backed Sunbird gives high-pitched notes in flight and display.

 Where does it live?
 Australia’s only sunbird is a familiar bird of the tropical north-eastern coast.